Mindfulness

 Stress management is not about removing every source of pressure from life.
 It is about noticing stress earlier, lowering the intensity when you can, and building daily habits that help your body and mind recover.
 A practical stress plan should be simple enough to use on a normal busy day.

-This guide covers quick calming steps, breathing, journaling, movement, sleep support, work stress, and burnout prevention.
+This guide covers quick calming steps, breathing, progressive muscle relaxation, CBT-style journaling, movement, sleep support, work stress, burnout prevention, and when to get help.
 It is for general education and does not replace mental health care.
-If stress feels overwhelming, persistent, unsafe, or connected to thoughts of self-harm, contact a qualified professional or local emergency support right away.

 Start Here: A 5-Minute Stress Reset